 Friday, May 30, 2014

-The annual computer tax
+The annual computer tax in a salty environment!

 UltraMar docks at Puerto Juarez

-Oh that can't be good,” a friendly voice said, “I see that you've bought a new computer.”
+Oh, that can't be good,” a friendly voice said, “I see that you've bought a new computer.”

 You have no idea, Jeanette,” I sighed as I watched our purchases being loaded onto the Ultramar passenger ferry.
-“This is our sixth computer in six years.
-I guess it's the price of living in paradise.”

 Six in six years!